garfix/nli-go/doc/remarks.md

+## 2017-09-30

+Finished n:m mapping for domain-kb.
+Yes!
+That was a lot of work!
+Had to rewrite the optimizer as well.

+I use to have this long term task:

+- Permanent goal: improve the grammar; extend it with new phrases, make it more precise.
+I think there's such a thing as an NLI-English grammar that exists of grammar rules commonly used when talking to a computer.
+It's a small subset of full English grammar, with an emphasis on questions.

+I will abandon this goal, because a large grammar is actually detrimental to the performance of an NLI.
+It introduces ambiguity where it is not needed in individual domains.
+Plus it makes things much more complex.
+The downside is that grammars need to be copied from one domain to the next.
+But maybe I can create a basic set, or some sets, of grammar rules that are often needed.

+I also introduced "solution routes".
+A solution route is one way to solve a problem.
+It consists of relation groups, together with a kb id and a cost of execution.
+A solution route is always ordered by least expensive first.

+A consequence of these solution routes is an aggregate function in a solution route only applies to the bindings of _that route_.
+This may once become a problem, but I see no way around it.

 ## 2017-09-19

 I have to change the ds2db mapping from 1-n to n-m.
 Which is quite a task!
 It introduced relation groups, that group a set of relations into relation groups.
 Each group server directly as input to a knowledge base.